SuPPoLzZ/embbeded-linux-labs-Daniel-Lasecki-school/lab1/README.md

 ```bash
    student@student-VirtualBox:~$ git clone git@git.dc.turkuamk.fi:YOUR-NAMESPACE/embedded-linux-labs.git
 ```
+(you find the namespace of your project in gitlab web view under blue "code" button).
 If gitlab asks for credentials, then your SSH keys setting has failed.
 You should now have a local git repository containing all lab assignments and files, linked to a private remote repository in TUAS gitlab.

-### Step 5: git

-All your lab work will end up in your git repository, so it is necessary develop git skills as well.
-Check the material and exercises [on this page](git_tutorial.md)

-### Step 6: C native compilation
+### Step 5: C native compilation

 [continued on next page...](compilation_process.md)